Use audit logs to troubleshoot Conditional Access policy changes

 Reading the values

 The old and new values from the audit log and Log Analytics are in JSON format.
-Compare the two values to see the changes to the policy.
+Compare the two values to identify changes to the policy.

 Old policy example: